 Gene therapy is an experimental treatment currently available for children with X-linked SCID and Artemis SCID.
 Gene therapy trials for ADA-SCID are currently on hold and updates will be made when they are available.
-Families of children who choose this therapy must enroll in a clinical trial.
+Families of children who choose gene therapy must enroll in a clinical trial.

 There are several clinical trials now taking place at children’s hospitals throughout the United States and at the National Institute of Health.
 Research clinical trials that are available at https://clinicaltrials.gov/.

 - The abnormal hematopoietic stem cells (containing the mutated gene) are extracted from the blood or bone marrow of the of the child and sent to the laboratory where the they will be fixed.

 - In the lab, doctors make copies of the gene that caused the SCID.
 These copies are normal genes and do not contain the mutation.
 The normal gene is then put into a virus, which has been deactivated and can no longer spread infection, but is very efficient in penetrating hematopoetic stem cells.

 - In the lab, doctors mix the virus, containing the normal gene, with the patient’s hematopoietic stem cells.
 The virus penetrates into the hematopoietic stem cells and the normal gene becomes a permanent part of the hematopoietic stem cell and is copied into other cells when the cell divides.
 The "corrected" hematopoietic stem cells are now able to make normal T cells.
 These corrected hematopoietic stem cells are then placed into frozen storage.

 One past concern with gene therapy is that it could cause leukemia, which is a cancer of the blood, or bone marrow.
 The reason for this concern is because in gene therapy trials for X-linked SCID conducted in Europe between 1999 and 2006, the virus, or vector, that carried the corrected gene caused leukemia in five of the 20 boys enrolled in the trial.
 Doctors treated the five patients and one died.
 In 2016, one additional patient on this trial developed lymphoma caused by the gene therapy.